 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-Refrigerated leftovers typically last up to four days if your leftovers are sealed and stored correctly.
+Refrigerated leftovers typically last up to four days if leftovers are sealed and stored correctly.
 For most people, covering a plate with foil and tossing it in the fridge is a quick, easy way to store food.
 However, wrapping your food in a sheet of aluminum foil is also an easy way to put yourself at risk for health hazards.

 Much like we need air to breathe, bacteria need air to thrive.
 Some bacteria like staph and Bacillus cereus, which cause foodborne illnesses, produce toxins that aren’t destroyed by high cooking temperatures.
 When a hot meal is left out at room temperature for more than two hours, the bacteria grow rapidly, according to the Washington State Department of Health.

-Using aluminum foil to cover food poses the same risk, since it doesn’t completely seal your food off from the air.
+Using aluminum foil to cover food poses the same risk since it doesn’t completely seal your food off from the air.
 “When air is present, that allows the bacteria to grow faster, so you really want to get the right containers and pack things appropriately,” says Lindsay Malone, a registered dietitian at the Cleveland Clinic.
 “Otherwise, your food isn’t going to last.”

-- Make sure you put the food away in the fridge within two hours before the bacteria has time to wreak havoc all over the home-cooked meal that you spent hours preparing and cooking.
+- Make sure you put the food in the fridge within two hours, before the bacteria has time to wreak havoc on it.
 Dairy and meat products are especially prone to bacteria growth, which reiterates just how important it is to use air-tight containers for any and all leftovers.